chrisnoonan98675/site/xl-deploy/how-to/locate-vulnerable-deployed-artifacts.markdown

 [This CLI script](https://gist.github.com/xlcommunity/fb2f63dcf4f118dd07725d8b761c55b8) will search for all deployed packages that contain a vulnerable file that you specify.

-To use the script, save it as a `.py` file in the bin directory of where the CLI is installed (`XL_DEPLOY_CLI_HOME`).
-Execute the following supplying any login information:
+To use the script, save it as a `.py` file in the `XL_DEPLOY_CLI_HOME/bin` directory.
+Execute the following command, supplying any log-in information:

     ./cli.sh -q -f $(pwd)/<script>.py <artifact>